franklinchou/setenv/README.md

 hand side of the prompt in bold purple.
 (For Python projects, issuing `pip -V` should also show the directory of the virtual environment's Python interpreter.)

-* Issue: `usetenv` unset all environment variables (and, for Python projects, exit the virtualenv).
+* Issue: `usetenv` to unset all environment variables.
+(For Python projects this will also exit the virtualenv).

 __NOTES__ (For Python projects only):